material-components/material-components-android/docs/components/Menu.md

 ### Implementing menu theming

-Using default style theme attributes (affects all menus but does not affect other components):
+Use default style theme attributes, which affect all menus but do not affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">